What is a food system? And how do we work to rebuild one?

 Our programs offer creative and hands-on approaches to rebuilding the local food economy in the Warren County, NC region.
 Much of our work is accomplished through the Working Landscapes Food Hub, a pair of food processing facilities in downtown Warrenton that connect farmers and consumers.
 Read more about our programs below, and find out how to get involved in our work.

-A café serving locally-sourced food; a shared-use kitchen; a coffee shop and community gathering space.
+A shared-use kitchen; an event space; and community gathering space.

 Produce from local farms, chopped and bagged in Warrenton for convenient preparation in cafeterias; healthy food on kids’ lunch plates.